 Lakeland College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
-Lakeland holds membership in the following national and state higher education organizations: the College Board, the Council of Independent Colleges, the National Association of Independent Colleges and Universities, the Wisconsin Association of Independent Colleges and Universities, the Wisconsin Foundation of Independent Colleges, the Association of American Colleges and Universities in Japan, the National Collegiate Athletic Association, the American Association of Collegiate Registrars and Admissions Officers, the Wisconsin Association of College and University Business Officers.
+Lakeland holds membership in the following national and state higher education organizations: the American Council on Education, the College Board, the Council of Independent Colleges, the National Association of Independent Colleges and Universities, the Wisconsin Association of Independent Colleges and Universities, the Association of American Colleges and Universities in Japan, the National Collegiate Athletic Association, the American Association of College Registrars and Admissions Officers, the Wisconsin Association of College and University Business Officers.
 Lakeland's program in teacher education is approved by the Wisconsin Department of Public Instruction (DPI) and is accredited by the Teacher Education Accreditation Council (TEAC).